 Dice Maiden is a great Discord bot for rolling.
-Robust formulas but a basic roll is as simple as
+It provides robust formulas but a basic roll is as simple as

 !roll d20.
 You can also label them so it's easier to go back and see which roll was for what.
-Try to insist players label their rolls or else they may still do the age old trick of, "Oops I rolled, does that count?"
-And just like real dice, some nights it will feel like that the Dice Maiden is out to get you.
+Try to insist players label their rolls or else they may still do the age old trick of "Oops I rolled, does that count?"
+Just like real dice, some nights it will feel like that Dice Maiden is out to get you.

 6. Get Good Equipment

 This should be for everyone, but you can't really force it on your players due to cost: get a headphone set with a built in mic.
+At the very least have everyone use headphones or earbuds.
 Not having audio bleed is essential with virtual gaming.
-This eliminates the "could everyone mute one by one until we find out who's making the echo?"
-Even if echo isn't an issue, not having to use a laptop's crappy mic helps audio clarity and prevents asking players to repeat themselves constantly.
+This eliminates the "could everyone mute one by one until we find out who's making the echo?" issue.
+Even if echo isn't an problem, not having to use a laptop's crappy mic helps audio clarity and prevents asking players to repeat themselves constantly.